dhiwinsamrich/Python-Standard-Library/README.md

 Splitting strings is a common task in data processing and manipulation, making this project useful for handling various text formats.

+### 13. Using Threads
+- **Description:** Multithreading in Python
+- **Function:** This project demonstrates the use of threads in Python to run multiple tasks concurrently.

+**Key Features:**
+- Create and manage multiple threads.
+- Synchronize threads to prevent race conditions.
+- Improve the performance of I/O-bound and high-latency operations.

+Using Threads is crucial for developing applications that require concurrent execution and efficient use of system resources.

 ---

 ## 📖 Resources